 Bartholdi, the sculptor, is known to have smiled and said: “She’s my mother.”

-Controversy over the face of Lady Liberty
+11. Controversy over the face of Lady Liberty

-Many think it hasn’t been modeled on the sculptor’s mother but the inspiration was Bartholdi’s mentally challenged brother Jean-Charles.
-Which would make the Statue of Liberty a man!
+Many think it hasn’t been modeled on the sculptor’s mother, but the inspiration was Bartholdi’s mentally challenged brother, Jean-Charles.

-Going up the Statue of Liberty
+12. Going up the Statue of Liberty